by Nils Osmar – Updated September 16, 2022 – Medical Disclaimer

-- Postponing (and compressing) morbidity.
+- Compressing morbidity.
 Human being are usually healthy for their first few decades, then begin a gradual decline into ill health as the years go by.
-My goal is to compress this period of decline into a few weeks at the end of life (or prevent it completely if possible).
+My goal is to stay compress this period of decline into a few weeks at the end of life (or prevent it completely if possible).

 - Having long telomeres (the protective end caps on our chromosomes).

 - Having a healthy brain and a sharp, clear mind and memory.
-My short term and long-term memory are (at this point) functioning better than ever.
+(So far so good.)

 - Having healthy glands and organs (with particular attention to the health of my thymus gland, which is central to immunity).

 - Having a strong, well-functioning immune system.
 I used to catch colds and flu bugs; I almost never do anymore.